-The Green Sea Port Energy Centre has just been launched in Vigo, Spain, targeted at lowering emissions from the almost 1,900 vessels that visit the port annually.
-A land based installation will provide natural gas based heat and electricity as a clean air alternative to the ships' own power supply.
-The Centre's goal is to develop small unit technology that is comparatively cheap and flexible which make it especially suitable for small and medium size ports.
+The Green Sea Port Energy Centre has just been launched in Vigo, Spain, targeting lower emissions from the almost 1,900 vessels that visit the port annually.
+A land based installation will provide natural gas-based heat and electricity as a clean air alternative to the ships' own power supply.
+The Centre's goal is to develop small unit technology that is comparatively cheap and flexible, and which could be suitable for small and medium size ports.